readium/webpub-manifest/extensions/divina.md

 In order to facilitate distribution, both manifest and images can also be distributed using a package based on [the requirements expressed for the Readium Web Publication Manifest](https://readium.org/webpub-manifest#8-package).

-To maximize compatibility with comics apps, the package for this profile has its own file extension and media-type:
+To maximize compatibility with dedicated apps, the package for this profile has its own file extension and media-type:

 - its file extension <span class="rfc">must</span> be `.divina`
 - its media type <span class="rfc">must</span> be `application/divina+zip`

-As an alternative, the manifest can also be added to a CBZ file at the same well-known location.
+As an alternative, the manifest can also be added to an EPUB ([as defined in the core specification](https://readium.org/webpub-manifest/#8-package)) or a CBZ file at the same well-known location (`manifest.json` at the root of the package).

 ## Appendix A. Compliance Levels